 How much is an Exactech knee replacement lawsuit worth?

 Often in personal injury cases, lawyers look at past settlements and verdicts to inform the value of a client’s claim.
 This is because past case values are a good gauge of the general value of a particular type of case.
 Nevertheless, we treat our clients independently based on their specific circumstances.
-The severity of the claimant’s injuries, complications suffered by the claimant, and other specific circumstances surrounding their injury are all factored into the computation of the value of claimed damages.
+The severity of the claimant’s injuries, complications suffered by the claimant, and other specific circumstances surrounding their injury are all factored into the value of claimed damages.

 While there have been no reported settlements or verdicts in an Exactech knee and ankle implant case, base awards in recent hip replacement cases fall within the $150K to $300K range.
 Typically, knee implant cases have a lower compensation value than hip replacement cases but there are no hard-and-fast rules about this.

 Every device litigation case is different and every individual claim is different.
 How much compensation you can recover will depend on the specific facts of your case.
-Past settlements are no guarantee of future awards, but we at Anapol Weiss work very hard to get our clients the highest settlements possible in their case.
+Past settlements are no guarantee of future awards, but we at Anapol Weiss work hard to get our clients the highest settlements possible in their case.

 Speak to a Lawyer About Your Next Steps